mate-academy/react_tabs-js/README.md

 - `activeTabId` - the `id` of the tab that should be active;
 - `onTabSelected` - a callback executed with the `id` of a just selected tab when the user clicks on it.

-The `Tabs` component should be stateless (does not have an internal state, only props).
+The `Tabs` comdponent should be stateless (does not have an internal state, only props).

 Follow the next requirements to pass the tests: